 – rw parameter = read, write, randread, randwrite, randrw – depending on the test

 – Block size = 4k, 1M – depending on the test

 – Queue depth = 1, 32, 128 – depending on the test

 Some tests are limited by the number of initiators and CPU resources allocated for workload, initiators and storage software, as the storage sub-system was not designed for running applications.

 The same system would be able to deliver more throughput to a larger number of external compute servers/workloads.

 The results: performance of the system, aggregated (all-initiators):

-The correlation between IOPS and latency of the storage system under different workloads, single initiator:
+The correlation between IOPS and storage performance latency of the storage system under different workloads, single initiator:

-Test designed to show relation between latency and IOPS of the storage system, as visible from an individual initiator.
+Test designed to show relation between storage performance latency and IOPS of the storage system, as visible from an individual initiator.